shivan-s/shivan.xyz/content/posts/optometry/best-marketing-slogan-in-optometry/index.md

 {{<youtube DV2qiOeUT9E>}}

-It didn't stop there, after there were a sleuth of advertisements following the same archetecture of humour.
+It didn't stop there, after there were a sleuth of advertisements following the same architecture of humour.

 Humour is powerful.
 It cements a brand into the minds of viewers.
 When optometry is viewed as something stale, boring and expensive.
 These advertisements provide light in a literal dark room.
 And they work.
 Hence my experience with inviduals outside the optics industry being able to recite this line better than the national anthem.

 Now when you think about vision problems.
 Or needing to replace your broken glasses.
-It's not the small independant optometry clinic down the road that your parents, grandparents and great parents religiously attended, it's going to be Specsavers.
+It's not the small independent optometry clinic down the road that your parents, grandparents and great parents religiously attended, it's going to be Specsavers.

 In a podcast, Daldry describes Specsavers as a family friendly optometry brand.
 And that is what he achieved but utilising humour as the spearhead for his furture advertisements.